HardikShah1234/Test/README.md

 # Test
-This App shows how to get the data from the API using Retrofit, KOTLIN
+This App shows how to get the data from the API using Retrofit, KOTLIN, GSON